Brunch & Batter

 Jump to Recipe Print Recipe

-These quick sweet and spicy pickled onions add quite the flavor punch to just about anything.
+These quick, Sweet, and Spicy Pickled Onions add quite the flavor punch to just about anything.
 They get a little kick of heat from crushed red pepper and some sweetness from sugar.
-You can add them to tacos, salads, sandwiches, and especially burgers.
-They take only 10 minutes to make, and can easily store in the fridge for up to a month.
+They take only 10 minutes to make, and can easily be stored in the fridge for up to a month.
 Oh and that pink color?
 Yes, please!

-Pickled red onions are a versatile condiment that can add a burst of flavor to any dish.
-With their tangy, sweet, and spicy taste profile, they complement a wide range of cuisines.
+Pickled red onions are a versatile condiment that can add a burst of flavor to any meal.
+With their tangy, sweet, and spicy taste, they work well in dishes that have a little kick.

 These sweet and spicy pickled red onions are always in my fridge.
 They can last an entire month, and I love to throw them on everything.
 My favorite ways to use them are in sandwiches, eggs, and on top of fancy toasts, but the possibilities are endless.
 I bet you're already thinking of something, aren't you?